jeMATHfischer/jeMATHfischergithubio/_posts/2019-01-19-network segregation.md

 <img src="{{ site.url }}/images/baseline_flip.gif" height="50%" width="50%" />
 </div>

-In the upcoming posts I am first going to discuss the concrete model and its mathematical properties.
+In the upcoming posts, I am first going to discuss the concrete model and its mathematical properties.
 Afterwards, we are going to look at the convergence behaviour, to then advance the model to more opinions and, therefore, colors in the graph.
 Thus, with each subsequent post the complexity is going to increase.

 See you on my next post!